 Hurricane Dorian And The Islands Of The Bahamas

 NASSAU, Bahamas, Sept.
-2, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian which has been downgraded to an extremely dangerous Category 4 hurricane as it continues tracking west over Grand Bahama Island in the Northwestern Bahamas.
+3, 2019 /PRNewswire/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of the slow-moving Hurricane Dorian.
+The storm has been downgraded to a Category 3, but remains very dangerous.

-Hurricane Dorian made landfall at around noon yesterday, Sunday, September 1, over Marsh Harbour on Great Abaco where it has severely damaged parts of the island's chain.
-Grand Bahama Island continues to experience catastrophic winds and storm surge as Hurricane Dorian inches westward at about one mile per hour.
+While the eye of Hurricane Dorian is beginning to inch away from Grand Bahama Island toward the northwest, the southern eye wall of the storm continues to impact the island.

+Hurricane conditions will continue in Grand Bahama Island through tonight, with strong feeder bands impacting The Abacos.
+Maximum sustained winds have decreased to 110 miles per hour with higher gusts.
+An incredibly dangerous storm surge will raise water levels by as much as 10 to 15 feet above normal in parts of Grand Bahama Island.
+A hurricane warning remains in effect for Bimini and the Berry Islands.

+The all clear has been issued for New Providence, which includes the capital of Nassau and neighboring Paradise Island, as well as Eleuthera and Andros.
+Residents and visitors on New Providence should continue to exercise caution as flooding conditions and power outages have been reported in parts of Nassau.

-Severe and widespread flooding in parts of the Northwest and Central Bahamas has been reported.
-The Bahamian capital of Nassau, as well as neighboring Paradise Island, remain open but are experiencing periods of rain.
-Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Long Island, Acklins/Crooked Island, Mayaguana and Inagua.
+Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Rum Cay, Long Island, Acklins/Crooked Island, Ragged Island, Mayaguana and Inagua.

-"Our thoughts and prayers are with our neighbors in two of our northern islands, Abaco and Grand Bahama Island, which have been directly impacted by Hurricane Dorian," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
-"At this time we are doing everything we can to support these islands as first responders begin rescue efforts and assess damage.
-We are deeply concerned for the safety and well-being of all those in Abaco and Grand Bahama Island, and continue to be grateful that the majority of our 700 islands and cays have been unaffected."

-Maximum sustained winds are at 155 miles per hour with higher gusts.
-A slow westward to west-northwestward motion is forecasted during the next day or so, followed by a gradual turn toward the northwest and north.
-On this track, the core of the hurricane will continue to impact Grand Bahama Island through much of today and tonight.
+"Though Hurricane Dorian has weakened, it continues to cause destruction to Grand Bahama Island and has left a devastating impact on The Abacos," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
+"Our thoughts and prayers are with our fellow Bahamians and residents in these two northern islands, especially those who have lost loved ones.
+We are overwhelmed by the amount of inquiries about relief efforts, and encourage everyone to go to www.bahamas.com/relief for verified ways to help."

 AIRPORTS

 - Lynden Pindling International Airport (LPIA) in Nassau remains open.
-Travelers should contact their airlines directly for any schedule changes.
-The next update will be issued at 3:00 p.m.
-EDT.
+There have been flight cancellations and travelers should contact their airlines directly for any schedule changes.

 - Grand Bahama International Airport (FPO) is closed.